Mary Hamilton: Sources of the ballad

 In many versions of the song, the queen is called "the auld Queen".
-This would normally indicate a Queen Dowager or Queen Mother, but in this context suggests a queen consort who was an older woman, and married to a king of comparable age.
-If the reference is limited to Queens named Mary, another candidate would be Mary of Guelders (1434–1463), queen to James II, King of Scots.
+This would normally indicate a queen dowager, but in this context suggests a queen consort who was an older woman, and married to a king of comparable age.
+If the reference is limited to queens named Mary, another candidate would be Mary of Guelders (1434–1463).

 Mary Hamilton in Russia

 The story may have been transferred from a wholly different context.
-It has been noted that it most closely matches, rather than any event in Scotland, the legend of Maria Danilova Gamentova, daughter of an expatriate branch of the Clan Hamilton established in Russia by Thomas Hamilton during the reign of Tsar Ivan IV (1547–1584).
-A lady in waiting to Tsarina Catherine, second wife of Tsar Peter I "The Great" (who later succeeded him as Catherine I), Mary Hamilton was also the Tsar's mistress.
+It has been noted that it most closely matches, rather than any event in Scotland, the legend of Mary Hamilton, daughter of an expatriate branch of the Clan Hamilton established in Russia by Thomas Hamilton during the reign of Tsar Ivan the Terrible (1547–1584).
+A lady in waiting to Tsarina Catherine, second wife of Tsar Peter the Great, Mary Hamilton was also the Tsar's mistress.
 She bore a child in 1717, who may have been fathered by the Tsar but whom she admitted drowning shortly after its birth.
 She also stole trinkets from the Tsarina to present them to her lover Ivan Orlov.
 For the murder of her child, she was beheaded in 1719.

 Mary's head was preserved and displayed in the Kunstkamera, a palace holding natural and scientific "curiosities".
 At that time, Charles Wogan was in Russia on a mission for James Francis Edward Stuart, and through him news of the incident might have reached Scotland.

-Field Recordings
+Recordings

 Dozens of traditional versions of the ballad have been recorded.
 James Madison Carpenter recorded several versions in Scotland in the early 1930s, which can be heard online via the Vaughan Williams Memorial Library.
 Peter Kennedy recorded two Scottish versions in the mid-1950s, sung by Jeannie Robertson of Aberdeen and Ethel Findlater of Dounby, Orkney, and another version sung by Mary Taylor of Saxby-All-Saints, Lincolnshire, England.
 Fred Hamer recorded Fred Jordan of Ludlow, Shropshire singing 'The Four Marys' in 1966.

 The song made its way to the United States, where Alan Lomax recorded Texas Gladden of Virginia singing a version in 1941, and traditional singer Almeda Riddle of Arkansas performed a version in 1972.
 Jean Ritchie and her sister Edna were filmed in their hometown of Viper, Kentucky performing a rendition passed down through their family.
 Many versions have also been found in Canada, including several recorded by Helen Creighton in Nova Scotia, New Brunswick and Ontario.